 - The UC Small Farm Program has a comprehensive collection of resources for starting a new farmers market from scratch.

-- Phoenix Gardens‘ Brennan Washington, who helped start farmers markets in Auburn, Lawrenceville, and Norcross, shared this presentation with tips on recruiting vendors, growing consumer demand, and setting clear and attainable goals..
+- Brennan Washington, from Phoenix Gardens, who helped start farmers markets in Auburn, Lawrenceville, and Norcross, shared this presentation with tips on recruiting vendors, growing consumer demand, and setting clear and attainable goals.

-- The East Atlanta Village Farmers Market is sharing its financial data, going back to 2007; expenses, income, marketing – it’s all here.
-EAV founders are also providing this initial proposal of the farmers market that was used to solicit business associations and private sponsors to pitch in close to $3,500 for start-up and operational costs.
+- The East Atlanta Village Farmers Market is sharing its financial data from 2007-2009, including expenses, income, and marketing.
+EAV founders have also provided this initial proposal of the farmers market that was used to solicit business associations and private sponsors into giving around $3,500 for start-up and operational costs.

-- The East Lake Farmers Market is allowing us to publish its bylaws – very important stuff for a fledgling market.
+- The East Lake Farmers Market is allowing us to publish its bylaws from 2010 – very important stuff for a fledgling market.

 - The Campbell Risk Management has an insurance program designed for farmers marketing products off the farm.
-The Farmers Market Vendor Liability Insurance policy covers all products sold at farmers markets, and from speaking with them, they can write a policy for not much more money that would cover products sold to any outlet for only a small additional fee.
+The Farmers Market Vendor Liability Insurance policy covers all products sold at farmers markets, and they can also write a policy to cover products sold to any outlet for only a small additional fee.

 Agriculture and Food Regulations

-The Department of Agriculture is the inspecting agent for foods that are packaged fall under the inspection of the Department of Agriculture.
-Prepared foods that are served fresh are regulated by the Georgia Department of Community Health and falls to the county health departments.
+The Department of Agriculture is the inspecting agent for foods that are packaged.
+Alternatively, prepared foods that are served fresh are regulated by the Georgia Department of Community Health, and falls to the county health departments.
 Click here for more information on regulations for value-added and prepared foods.
 The Center for Agribusiness and Economic Development at UGA is great resource for questions in this area.

 Food Stamps and the EBT Program at Farmers Markets

 Are you interested in accepting SNAP at your farmers’ market?
-Here’s some basic information on how to get started and how the process works.
+Here is some basic information on how to get started and how the process works.
 Learn more about SNAP/EBT benefits on the USDA-Food and Nutrition Service website.